Percona Server for MySQL 8.4 source installation prerequisites¶

 Option A — CMake downloads Boost: add

 -DDOWNLOAD_BOOST=1to the CMake command.
-CMake will download the correct Boost during configuration.
-You need wget or curl and network access on the build machine.
-Use Option A when the build machine has internet access and you do not want to install Boost yourself. -
+CMake downloads the correct Boost during configuration.
+You needwgetorcurland network access.
+Use Option A when the build host has internet access. -

-Option B — You provide Boost: install the required Boost version (via the system package manager or a manual install) and pass
+Option B — You provide Boost: install the required Boost version and pass

 Optional features and Percona-specific components (Percona layer)¶

 Depending on the CMake options you enable, additional development packages may be required.
-Install the -devel (RHEL) or -dev (Debian/Ubuntu) packages so CMake can find headers and libraries.
+Install the -devel (RHEL) or -dev (Debian and Ubuntu) packages so CMake can find headers and libraries.

 -